 Inflation Rate in Greece averaged 7.97 percent from 1960 until 2022, reaching an all time high of 33.70 percent in January of 1974 and a record low of -2.90 percent in November of 2013.
 This page provides the latest reported value for - Greece Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Greece is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Greece to stand at 1.40 in 12 months time.
-In the long-term, the Greece Inflation Rate is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Inflation Rate in Greece is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Greece Inflation Rate is projected to trend around 1.50 percent in 2023 and 0.80 percent in 2024, according to our econometric models.